 Staphylococcus aureus bacteria are a major cause of serious infections that often persist despite antibiotic treatment.

-In a new study, researchers have discovered a way to make these bacteria much more susceptible to some common antibiotics.
+In a recent study from the UNC School of Medicine, researchers have found a way to make these bacteria much more susceptible to some common antibiotics.

 The U.S. Centers for Disease Control has estimated that in 2017 there were more than 119,000 cases of serious bloodstream Staph infections in the United States, of which more than 20,000 were fatal.